Dr Fred Nouh

 ACL reconstruction is a very successful operation.
 A tear of the ACL used to be a career-ending injury for many athletes, but improvements in the surgery and rehabilitation have led to greatly improved results.

-The aim of surgery is to provide you with a stable knee which in turn prevents further internal damage to the joint.
+The aim of ACL knee surgery is to provide you with a stable knee which in turn prevents further internal damage to the joint.
 This may protect you from developing degenerative arthritis in the long term.

 Reconstruction of the ACL involves an operation to place a new graft (usually made from two hamstring tendons) in place of the torn ligament.